taufiqelrahman/talk2notes/README.md

 - Node.js 18.18+ and pnpm 8+
 - FFmpeg installed on your system
-- API key for your chosen AI provider (OpenAI, Groq, Deepgram, or Anthropic)
+- Groq API key (free, no credit card!) or other AI provider

 ### Installation